 All new moms take lots of pictures.
 We think the photographs should be as charming as the expression on your baby’s face.
 That’s why we asked LA-based animal and baby photographer Sharon Montrose to give us some tips.

-People should not underestimate today’s point and shoot cameras, especially ones like the Canon G-10 that have extra settings and really impressive image quality.
+People should not underestimate today’s point and shoot cameras, especially ones like this Canon that have extra settings and really impressive image quality.
 Some things to keep in mind with digital in general is that you can’t overexpose, so make sure you stay out of bright sun, which is a generally a good idea anyway.
 You want to look for what is called “open shade”.
 This can be shade under a tree or from a large building.
 Also, turn off the flash or put a piece of scotch tape over it to diffuse it.
 On-camera flash when not used properly can be unflattering, even on baby faces.

 If I want to do an amateur photoshoot of my toddler in my house, what set up might work well?